ericbratu/Canvas-Echo-Assistant/README.md

 pip install requests
 ```

-All the files you need for this setup can be found at my [Github repo](https://github.com/ericbratu/AmazonEchoCanvasReader)

 To avoid making this readme super lengthy, I recorded a video tutorial you can watch [here]() that has all the rest of the steps you need to set this up!